rfinnie/vanityhash/vanityhash.md

 --deadline=*seconds*
 :   The maximum number of seconds to run workers before finishing.

+--read-file=*filename*
+:   File to read data from.
+    Defaults to "-" (STDIN).

+--write-file=*filename*
+:   File to write data to.
+    Must be different from from the read file.
+    Defaults to "-" (STDOUT).

 --list-digests
 :   Print a list of available digests and exit.